xbeat/Machine-Learning/README.md

 Introduction to Wait-Time Analysis

 Have you ever wondered why the longer you wait on hold, the more time you expect to keep waiting?
 This phenomenon is known as the "wait-time paradox," and it can be explored using Python programming and data analysis techniques.
 In this presentation, we will delve into curve fitting, plotting, and understanding exponential and Weibull distributions to gain insights into this intriguing phenomenon.

+## Boosting Techniques for Model Training in Python

+Introduction to Boosting in Model Training

+Boosting is an ensemble learning technique that combines multiple weak learners to create a strong predictive model.
+It focuses on iteratively improving model performance by giving more weight to misclassified instances.
+Let's explore how boosting works with Python examples.

 ## John McCarthy The Father of Artificial Intelligence